Question: Do I need a photo ID to board my flight?

 Question: Is smoking allowed at Willard Airport?

 Answer: CMI is a smoke free facility.
-Smoking is allowed in designated areas outside of the terminal.

 Question: Where can I get information on job opportunities at the Airport?